heymagurany/TableStorageDataProvider/README.md

 Windows Azure Table Storage ADO.NET Data Provider
 =================================================
 -------------------------------------------------
-If you run into any trouble or have any suggestions, please log them in the [Issue Tracker] (https://github.com/honkywater/TableStorageDataProvider/issues).
+If you run into any trouble or have any suggestions, please log them in the [Issue Tracker](https://github.com/honkywater/TableStorageDataProvider/issues).
 Enjoy!

 ### Changelog

+#### v1.0.2

+* Added a DbConnectionExtensions class, which contains a helper method for creating a command with command text.
+* Fixed a bug that was causing trouble on insert and update commands.

 #### v1.0.1